At a glance

 - Do we need to consult the ICO?

-Some organisations already carry out privacy impact assessments (PIAs) as a matter of good practice.
+Some organisations already do privacy impact assessments (PIAs) as a matter of good practice.
 If so, the concept will be familiar, but you still need to review your processes to make sure they comply with GDPR requirements.
 DPIAs are now mandatory in some cases, and there are specific legal requirements for content and process.

 A DPIA is a way for you to systematically and comprehensively analyse your processing and help you identify and minimise data protection risks.